karicodes/100daysofcode/log.md

 **Today's Progress**: Today I worked on my travel site.

 **Thoughts:** I added a form to the itineraries page.
 I used react-select and react-datepicker along with semantic ui forms.

+### Day 41: June 7, 2020

+**Today's Progress**: Today I did some katas on codewars.

+**Thoughts:** I did katas on classes and got in some practice with how to use classes.
+I am still not 100% confident or comfortable with these so will have to get more practice in.